headzoo/deskpro-sdk-react/docs/pages/tutorials/basic.md

 ```

 ### Step 3.
 Modify the app component
-Open the file found at _src/main/javascript/App.jsx_ with a text editor or IDE.
-This is the app main component.
+The app main component is saved at _src/main/javascript/App.jsx_.
 Edit the file to look like the following.

 ```jsx
 import React from 'react';